Mooon6000/Lichess-Random-Mover-BOT/README.md

 You're now connected to lichess and awaiting challenges!
 Your bot is up and ready!
 You can activate the matchmaking mode in your `startbot.sh` file.

 __CAUTION:__ Be careful with matchmaking mode, lichess will rate limit you if you let it run for too long!
+Also I guess you will not need to use this for the bot bacuse it's a random move engine.

 ## Lichess OAuth
 - Create an account for your bot on [Lichess.org](https://lichess.org/signup).